Enrique1987/Enrique1987/README.md

 I m computer engineer currently working as a **Data Solution Architect**, since 2011 I am involved in data related projects, occupying different positions, mainly as Data Engineer and ML Engineer.

 Three of my favorite things are: Data, Python and Machine Learning.
+In my github I'm taking notes of what I'm learning in my professional life as well as what I learn in courses and videos, these are my notes but if someone else can use them I'm glad.

 Technologies in which I specialise :